 - Complete the appropriate details for your assignment, including a description that provides students with information on what is required.

 - In order to use Turnitin, the Submission Type must be Online and the File Uploads box must be checked.
+Please make sure that Text Entry is not checked.

 - From the Plagiarism Review drop-down menu, select Turnitin.